JRobida/PnR-Final/README.md

 def nav: this is your main method.
 Instead of driving and scanning, our robot inches forward then scans.
 With in the method there is a back up method.
 If the robot sees an object 15 centimeters away it will back up to give more room.

+With in the def nav is a commented out section.
+This is the orginal method we used.
+It would turn left or right by forty-five degrees.

 def recheck: is an method that rechecks the robots position.
 If the robot moves forward three times, it will stop and recheck to make sure it is on the best path possible.

+def kenny: this method was made by kenny and Mr. A, this method makes for a more accurate turn.

+def status: gives you the voltage of your robot.